lethang7794/devops-book/chap-04.md

   >   By default, any one can set the email used by Git to any email they want.
   >
   >   - What if a bad actor introduces some malicious code in your name (email).
-  >   - Fortunately, most VSC hosts (GitHub, GitLab...) allow you to enfore signed commits on your repos, where they reject any commit that doesn't have a valid cryptographic signature.
+  >   - Fortunately, most VSC hosts (GitHub, GitLab...) allow you to enforce signed commits on your repos, where they reject any commit that doesn't have a valid cryptographic signature.
   >
   >     Under the hood:
   >